sarah-antillia/Tensorflow-Image-Segmentation-Augmented-Nasopharyngeal-Carcinoma-T2WI/README.md

 <hr>
 <b>Actual Image Segmentation</b><br>
-The inferred green-colorized masks predicted by our segmentation model trained on the White-Blood-Cell ImageMaskDataset appear similar to the ground truth masks, but lack precision in some areas.
+The inferred green-colorized masks predicted by our segmentation model trained on the White-Blood-Cell ImageMaskDataset look somewhat similar to the ground truth masks, but they lack precision in certain areas.
 <table>
 <tr>
 <th>Input: image</th>